Walter Wang

-Walter Wang is a Taiwanese businessman, investor, and philanthropist.
+Walter Wang (born March 25, 1965) is a Taiwanese businessman, investor, and philanthropist.
 He is the co-founder of The Walter and Shirley Wang Foundation, and JMM Foundation, a philanthropic organization.
 He is also the CEO of JM Eagle, a global manufacturer of plastic pipe.
-Wang's father was Wang Yung-ching, founder of the plastics and petrochemicals conglomerate Formosa Plastics Group and one of the wealthiest individuals in Taiwan before his death in 2008.
+Wang's father was Wang Yung-ching, founder of the plastics and petrochemicals conglomerate Formosa Plastics Group and was one of the wealthiest individuals in Taiwan before his death in 2008.
 His sister is Cher Wang, co-founder and chairperson (since 2007) of HTC Corporation and integrated chipset maker VIA Technologies.

 Early life and education

 Wang's father was Taiwanese billionaire Wang Yung-ching, who is known informally as Y.C.
 Wang.
 Wang is the youngest of Y.C.
 Wang's five children by Wang Yang Chiao.
 When Wang was nine years old, Wang Yang Chiao left Taiwan against Y.C.
 Wang's wishes.
-They moved to Berkeley, California to be closer to one of Yang Chiao's older children, Cher Wang.
-Wang attended University of California, Berkeley, before moving back to Taiwan to work for his father's corporation, Formosa Plastics Group, in 1988.
+They moved to Berkeley, California, to be closer to one of Yang Chiao's older children, Cher Wang.
+Wang attended University of California, Berkeley, where he graduated with a Bachelor of Arts (B.A.) in political science.
+He then moved back to Taiwan to work for his father's corporation, Formosa Plastics Group, in 1988.